 Gwen was at one time was romantically linked with Hollywood actress Tallulah Bankhead.
 She also had a relationship with Oscar Wilde’s niece, Dolly Wilde, and a close friendship with David Niven’s sister, Grizel, who was with her when she died of a stroke on Christmas Day 1944.After years farming in Cornwall with her husband, Norah went back to performing when she was widowed in the early 1950s and took on roles as diverse as a witch in ‘Macbeth’ for the RSC in Stratford to ‘Miss Leopold’ in the soap opera ‘Crossroads’.
 She died in 1983 aged 90.

-Gwen and Norah featured in the LGBT History Month display at Surrey History Centre in February 2018.
-At an LGBT coffee evening ThatsTV Surrey recorded Ali Child (Behind the Lines theatre company) and Jeremy Palmer (Effingham Local History Group) talking about their research into Gwen and Norah.
-ThatsTV Surrey also filmed Di Stiff (Archivist) talking about the LGBT collections at Surrey History Centre.
+Gwen and Norah featured in the LGBT+ History Month display at Surrey History Centre in February 2018.
+At an LGBTQ+ coffee evening ThatsTV Surrey recorded Ali Child (Behind the Lines theatre company) and Jeremy Palmer (Effingham Local History Group) talking about their research into Gwen and Norah.
+ThatsTV Surrey also filmed Di Stiff (Archivist) talking about the LGBTQ+ collections at Surrey History Centre.
 Watch the interviews on Youtube:

 Winifride Elwes and Richard Elwes, Gervase Elwes: The Story of His Life, Grayson and Grayson, 1935